77 Fishery Impacts from Offshore Wind Development

 Synthesis Theme:

 Plots of annual landings and revenue within existing and proposed offshore wind lease areas show a general decline since 2008 for managed species with periodic spikes in both metrics.
-This suggests lower reliance on offshore wind lease areas for most fisheries, although some are more reliant upon these areas at large, particularly the longfin squid, surfclam, scallop, herring and skate fisheries.
-The Gulf of Maine draft wind energy area overlaps with a substantial portion of historic groundfish fishery landings/revenues, particularly for species such as redfish, pollock, white hake, and American plaice.
+This suggests lower reliance on offshore wind lease areas for most fisheries, although some are more reliant upon these areas at large, particularly the longfin squid, surfclam, scallop, herring, yellowtail flounder, pollock, redfish, black sea bass, and skate fisheries.
+The Gulf of Maine lease areas overlap with a substantial portion of historic groundfish fishery landings/revenues, with haddock landings/revenues increasingly overlapping with existing lease areas in recent years.

 Point of contact: Douglas Christel (douglas.christel@noaa.gov)